xabikos/networkscheduler/Readme.txt

 	This is entirely wrong and a basic authentication mechanism should be part of the system.
 	Then the scheduled based task was not implemented at all.
 	Dependency injection was not implemented on Scheduler Server.
-I tried to implement dependency injection on Server service but it came out that is not straight farward because of underlying SignalR technology that is used.
+I tried to implement dependency injection on Server service but it came out that is not straightforward  because of underlying SignalR technology that is used.
 I spend, probably, way too much time trying to solve this but I didn't make it work.
 	I am pretty confident that this can be implemented but requires more investigation.
 	The exception handling is absent from the application which is a major issue which should be addressed immediately.
 	There are a lot dependencies to classes and not interfaces something that is not a good design for sure, especially for testing reasons.
 5.General Feedback
 	In general it's an interesting problem to solve but to complete all the requirements you need much more days.
+	My design document is not even close to consider complete but I am running out of time so I will upload the solution as it is now.